DistributedWeb/ddrive-daemon/README.md

 - `path` must be a subdirectory of `~/DDrive/`.
 If `path` is not specified, the command will use the enclosing mount of your current working directory.

-*Note: This command will currently not delete the DDrive from disk.
+*Note: This command will currently not delete the dDrive from disk.
 Support for this will be added soon.*

 #### `ddrive stats <path>`
 Display networking statistics for a drive.
 This is a shorthand for getting a drive's key with `ddrive info` and `cat`ing `~/DDrive/Network/Stats/<drive-key>/networking.json`.